Downing Street say 'Union summit' with Nicola Sturgeon delayed by Scottish Government

 The PM’s spokesman explained the UK’s approach to Covid had been boosted by “unity” and expressed hope to continue working together in that spirit.

-The spokesperson added: “It is disappointing that the Scottish Government feel the need to delay this meeting so they have more time to prepare.”
+The spokesperson said: “It is disappointing that the Scottish Government feel the need to delay this meeting so they have more time to prepare.”

 Mr Johnson had written a letter to Ms Sturgeon and Labour First Minister Mark Drakeford for a summit to “discuss our shared challenges”.